U8A Prep School Tournament

 Unfortunately, the game ended in a 4–1 loss, but the boys should be extremely proud of their efforts throughout the day.
 It was a fantastic tournament, and all of the boys left with smiles on their faces after a great day of football.

-Reported by Freddie Wright
+Reported by Freddy Wright

 U9A Oratory Prep School Tournament